Hong Kong Security Watch Report (Q2 2015)

 Figure 5 - Trend of Botnet (Bots) security events

-Number of Botnet (bots) on Hong Kong network slightly increased in this quarter.
+Number of Botnet (bots) on Hong Kong network slightly increased in this quarter, stopping the dropping trend since Q3 2014.

 HKCERT urges users to protect computers so as not to become part of the botnets.